2025-05-20

 If you have daily allowance, you must notify your Unit for Reception of your income.

-You must obtain a coordination numbers from the Swedish Tax Agency
+You must obtain a coordination number from the Swedish Tax Agency

 You must contact the Swedish Tax Agency to obtain a coordination number.
 The coordination number is for people who do not have a Swedish personal identity number, and you need it to be able to pay taxes when you work.
 You will also need a coordination number to be able to receive sickness benefits if you become ill and cannot go to work.